 The film Why Dance for Parkinson’s Disease, excerpted here, was produced by the Brooklyn Parkinson Group and Mark Morris Dance Group, with funding provided by the National Parkinson Foundation.

-You can find out more about Dance for PD® by visiting their website at danceforparkinsons.org
+You can find out more by visiting the Dance for PD® website

 The ideas behind the Dance for PD® program have applications far beyond treating symptoms of Parkinson’s Disease.
 How could the Dance for PD® program principles be applied in your practice or community?
 Please share this information below and leave a comment.